pdf-association/arlington-pdf-model/README.md

 1. [**Link**](#Link) - name(s) of other TSV files for validating the values of this key for dictionaries, arrays and streams.
 1. **Notes** - free text for arbitrary notes.

-The two special objects \_UniversalArray and \_UniversalDictionary are not formally defined in the PDF 2.0 specification and represent generic an arbitrarily-sized PDF array and PDF dictionary respectively.
+The two special objects [\_UniversalArray](tsv/latest/_UniversalArray.tsv) and [\_UniversalDictionary](tsv/latest/_UniversalDictionary.tsv) are not formally defined in the PDF 2.0 specification and represent generic an arbitrarily-sized PDF array and PDF dictionary respectively.
 They are used to resolve "Links" to generic objects for a few PDF objects.

 ## TSV Field Summary

-A very precise definition of the syntax rules for the Arlington PDF model is in (/INTERNAL_GRAMMAR.md)
+A very precise definition of all syntax rules for the Arlington PDF model is in [INTERNAL_GRAMMAR.md](INTERNAL_GRAMMAR.md).
+A summary is provided below.
+Note also that not all TSV columns are shown the examples below.
+And normally things are conveniently hyperlinked to actual TSV files either!

 ### Key